MidnightCoder06/browse-table/README.md

 - use environment variable so the key isn't in plain text exposed on github
 - implement security lessons learned from Adobe security training
 - once add the front-end make sure you use typescript with react
+- use scss instead of css
+- aria labels and tab indexing for accessibility
+- lottie for animations